Three pink tennis balls on a blue court

 The Code #36: ”A player who is hindered. by something else outside the player’s control is entitled to a let only if the player could have made the shot had the player not been hindered.”

-What if I can’t return the ball because I would run into a player from another court?
+In tennis, what if I can’t return the ball because I would run into a player from another court?

-It depends on where they are.
-If the player is on their court, they’re considered a permanent fixture and it would not be a hindrance.
 However, if the player is on your court, then they’re not considered a permanent fixture.
 In this case, they were a hindrance to you and you could call a let.

 Source: